zqmillet/Qiqi.Reference/Qiqi.Reference/BibTeX/README.md

 				   ByVal LiteratureBuffer As String, _
 				   ByRef ErrorMessage As _BibTeX.ErrorMessage)

-If the class `DataBase` have the type and the ID of a literature, it will create a new literature with this constructor.
+If the class `DataBase` have the type and the BibTeXKey of a literature, it will create a new literature with this constructor.
 The `Type` is the type of the literature, the `ID` is the BibTeXKey of the literature, the `LiteratureBuffer` is used to save the rest of the literature.
 For example, the whole code of a literature is shown as following code.

 	@Article{BibTeXKey,
 		Author = "Author1, Author2 and Author3",